JuliaPy/PyCall.jl/README.md

 * `pybuiltin(s)`: Look up `s` (a string or symbol) among the global Python builtins.
 If `s` is a string it returns a `PyObject`, while if `s` is a symbol it returns the builtin converted to `PyAny`.
-(You can also use `py"s"` to look up builtins or other Python globas.)
+(You can also use `py"s"` to look up builtins or other Python globals.)

 Occasionally, you may need to pass a keyword argument to Python that is a [reserved word](https://en.wikipedia.org/wiki/Reserved_word) in Julia.